 - A total of 987 responses were received to the survey.
-This represents a response rate to the survey of 34.5%. - A majority of respondents (87.7%) 844 identified their home type as owner/occupier, with 6.4% renting privately, 4.9% renting from a housing association, 0.6% in sheltered accommodation and 0.1% in a mobile home. - Of the responses received to the survey and in relation to who lives in those households, the majority 871 were aged 61 plus followed by 587 aged between 41-60, with 241 aged between 21- 40, 202 aged between 11-20 and 165 aged 10 years and below.
-Of these were 1124 females and 959 male - With regards to employment status in relation to who lives in those households the majority 778 were retired, followed by 463 in full time employment, 33 at school or college, 199 self-employed, 166 employed part time with 30 unemployed. - When it came to what respondents most value about living in the Battle Civil Parish, The top five were as follows.
-A majority 765 ticked the countryside, followed by 456 on medical facilities, 364 on shops, 338 ticked friendliness and 327 ticked links to London etc. - A majority of those in work 571 said their place of work was within 15 miles of their home whilst 119 travel to London for work.
-521 people work in the Battle Civil Parish area and 181 work from home. - In relation of people's nature of work, of those who responded to this question, the majority 413 were professional, 178 were office based, 147 were manual and 91 in retail. - Regarding respondents mode of transport to either work, leisure or education, the use of car (1657) dominated in general, with 881 using it to get to leisure, 604 for work and 172 for education.
-This was closely followed by walking 100 metres as minimum (1472) with 1053 walking to leisure places, 275 to work and 144 to education.
-The use of lorries was the least mode used. - In response to the question, if approved what benefits should arise from any new development?
-The top five responses were as follows: the majority (547) went for parking.
-This was followed by improvements to public transport (343), homes for local people (323), local jobs and businesses (316) and conservation area maintenance.(314) - With regards to the question on what the major disadvantages from any new developments are, the top five responses were in order of majority: Parking/traffic congestion/additional traffic violations (752), followed by infrastructure overload (544), possible loss of protected countryside (499), inadequacy of the local roads (482) and changes the character of the area (454) - With regards to what type of housing would suit respondents if they moved into a new development, the main preferences were two bedroomed houses (309) and three bedroomed houses (305).
-188 went for four bedroomed or more houses and 58 preferred a one bedroomed house.
-In terms of tenure, an overwhelming majority (860) would prefer to buy, 60 said they would rent form a Housing Association, 29 would rent privately and 9 preferred shared equity.
+This represents a response rate to the survey of 34.5%. - A majority of respondents 87.7% (844) identified their home type as owner/occupier; with 6.4% renting privately; 4.9% renting from a housing association, 0.6% in sheltered accommodation and 0.1% in a mobile home. - Of the responses received to the survey and in relation to who lives in those households, the majority (871) were aged 61 plus followed by 587 aged between 41-60; 241 aged between 21-40, 202 aged between 11-20 and 165 aged 10 years and below.
+Of these 1,124 were females and 959 were males. - With regards to employment status in relation to who lives in those households, the majority (778) were retired; followed by 463 in full time employment; 33 at school or college; 199 selfemployed, 166 employed part time and 30 were unemployed. - When it came to what respondents most value about living in the Battle Civil Parish, the top five were as follows: a majority of 765 ticked the countryside; followed by 456 on medical facilities; 364 on shops, 338 ticked friendliness and 327 ticked links to London, etc. - A majority of those in work (571) said their place of work was within 15 miles of their home whilst 119 travel to London for work.
+A total of 521 respondents work in the Battle Civil Parish area and 181 work from home. - In relation of people's nature of work, of those who responded to this question, the majority (413) were professional; 178 were office based, 147 were manual and 91 were employed in retail. - Regarding respondents' mode of transport to work, leisure facilities or education, the use of a car (1,657) dominated in general with 881 using it to get to the leisure facilities, 604 for work and 172 for education.
+This was closely followed by walking 100 metres as minimum (1,472) with 1053 walking to leisure places, 275 to work and 144 to education.
+The use of lorries was the mode least used. - In response to the question, 'If approved, what benefits should arise from any new development?' the top five responses were as follows: the majority (547) went for parking; followed by improvements to public transport (343); homes for local people (323), local jobs and businesses (316) and conservation area maintenance (314). - With regards to the question on what the major disadvantages from any new developments are, the top five responses were in order of majority: parking/traffic congestion/additional traffic violations (752) followed by infrastructure overload (544); possible loss of protected countryside (499), inadequacy of the local roads (482) and changes to the character of the area (454). - With regards to what type of housing would suit respondents if they moved into a new development, the main preferences were two bedroomed houses (309) and three bedroomed houses (305).
+A total of 188 went for four bedroomed or more houses and 58 preferred a one bedroomed house.
+In terms of tenure, an overwhelming majority (860) would prefer to buy; 60 said they would rent from a Housing Association, 29 would rent privately and 9 preferred shared equity.